porellasmx/porellasmap-POC/README.md

 # porellasmap

-Una mapa para ellas, un mapa en el que ellas pueden anonimamente denunciar donde fueron agredidas fisicamente, verbal o sexualmente.
+Una mapa para ellas.
+Un mapa en el que ellas pueden anonimamente denunciar donde fueron agredidas fisicamente, verbal o sexualmente.

+A map for women.
+A man where women can make anonymous reports stating the details on where they were assulted.

 VS Code extension recommended to work on this project